Data Contract CLI

 # Example import from a Unity Catalog JSON file

-datacontract import --format unity --source my_unity_table.json
+datacontract import unity --source my_unity_table.json

 # Example import single table from Unity Catalog via HTTP endpoint using PAT